CumulusNetworks/DUE/templates/debian-package/README.md

 # debian-package template
-Copyright 2022,2023 Nvidia Corporation.
+Copyright 2022-2024 Nvidia Corporation.
 All rights reserved.

 Configure the image to build Debian packages.

-## Debian 12 build environment creation example
+## Debian 12 amd64 build environment creation example
-Create default Debian 12 build environment with: ./due --create --platform linux/amd64    --name package-debian-12       --prompt PKGD12       --tag pkg-debian-12-amd64     --use-template debian-package    --from debian:12                             --description 'Package Build for Debian 12'
+Create default Debian 12 build environment with: ./due --create --platform linux/amd64    --name pkg-debian-12       --prompt PKGD12       --tag pkg-debian-12-amd64     --use-template debian-package    --from debian:12                             --description 'Package Build for Debian 12'

 ### Explanation of the above:
-  * Use a Debian 12 image (though ubuntu:22.04 works nicely as well (see below)) as the starting point.
+  * Use a Debian 12 image (though ubuntu:22.04 works nicely as well) as the starting point.
   * Note: if the image is not x86 based, other architectures ( arm32v5, arm64v8 )are available.
-  * Name it package-debian-12
+  * Name it pkg-debian-12
-  * Tag it as package-debian-12
+  * Tag it as pkg-debian-12-amd64
   * Set the prompt in container to be PGKD12 so the context is (more) obvious
   * Merge in the files from ./templates/debian-package when creating the configuration directory